ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/commands.md

 ## Command API

 A MongoDB Command is a special query that returns documents.
-It is executed at the database level (`db.runCommand` in the MongoDB shell), or at the collection level (`db.aCol.runCommand` in the shell).
+It's executed at either the database level (`db.runCommand` in the MongoDB shell), or at the collection level (`db.aCol.runCommand` in the shell).

 In ReactiveMongo, the database command can be executed using [`db.runCommand(<command>)`](../../api/index.html#reactivemongo.api.GenericDB@runCommand[R,C%3C:reactivemongo.api.commands.Commandwithreactivemongo.api.commands.CommandWithResult[R]]%28command:Cwithreactivemongo.api.commands.CommandWithResult[R]%29%28implicitwriter:GenericDB.this.pack.Writer[C],implicitreader:GenericDB.this.pack.Reader[R],implicitec:scala.concurrent.ExecutionContext%29:scala.concurrent.Future[R]).

 The collection command can be executed with [`collection.runCommand(<command>)`](../../api/index.html#reactivemongo.api.collections.GenericCollection@runCommand[R,C%3C:reactivemongo.api.commands.CollectionCommandwithreactivemongo.api.commands.CommandWithResult[R]]%28command:Cwithreactivemongo.api.commands.CommandWithResult[R]%29%28implicitwriter:GenericCollectionWithCommands.this.pack.Writer[reactivemongo.api.commands.ResolvedCollectionCommand[C]],implicitreader:GenericCollectionWithCommands.this.pack.Reader[R],implicitec:scala.concurrent.ExecutionContext%29:scala.concurrent.Future[R]).

-The return type of `.runCommand` operations depends on the kind of command you gave it as a parameter; for example, with `Count` it would return `Future[Int]`:
+The return type of `.runCommand` operations depends on the kind of command you gave it as a parameter; For example, with `Count` it would return `Future[Int]`:

 {% highlight scala %}
 import scala.concurrent.Future